BumbleBebis/di-workshop-04-arrays-loops/README.md

 **Change your code to create a grid of squares instead of a single line.
 Note: you can put a loop in another loop!**

+DANNY'S NOTE: If you don't get for and while loops at this point, ask Danny.

 **Refactor your code into functions.
 Try not to have any function longer than about 5 lines**